19 Tips for a Positive C-Section Birth Experience - Baby Chick

 6. Take Pictures

 I’m not talking about seeing the surgery.
 I’m talking about seeing your baby be born once they’re lifted up.
-You don’t want them to immediately whisk your baby to the warmer if they don’t have to.
-Seeing your little boy or girl is a magical moment, so have them lower the screen a bit!
+You don’t want them to immediately whisk your baby to the warmer unless absolutely necessary.
+If you would like to see your baby as they are born, ask whether the screen can be lowered at the right moment.

 9. Have Your Partner Participate

-It’s been proven that there are many benefits of immediate skin-to-skin for both the mother and baby.2 As long as you and your baby are doing well and are healthy, the nurse can help place your baby on your chest after delivery so you can see, smell, snuggle, speak to, and breastfeed your little one.
-The medical staff may even perform baby’s first exam on your chest if you’d like.
+It has been proven that there are numerous benefits to immediate skin-to-skin contact for both the mother and baby.2 As long as you and your baby are doing well and are healthy, the nurse can help place your baby on your chest after delivery so you can see, smell, snuggle, speak to, and breastfeed your little one.
+Depending on your hospital’s policies and how you and your baby are doing, some newborn assessments may be performed while baby remains skin-to-skin.

-You want to know what your doctor typically uses during the repair of a C-section.
+You want to know what your doctor typically uses during a C-section repair.
 For example, some doctors use stitches, others use staples, and some use Dermabond.
 Do some research to determine which you prefer, and discuss this with your doctor beforehand.

 If possible, ask your doctor to keep your baby with you immediately after they’re born during the repair.
 It’s best if baby can stay with you in the operating room, go with you to your recovery room, and go with you to your postpartum room.
 In my experience, when women are separated from their babies and partner, they become upset, anxious, worried, and unsatisfied with their birth experience.
 If your baby and partner must go to the neonatal intensive care unit (NICU), have someone stay with you to keep you company and keep you calm.